rebelzach/jekyll-events/README.md

 Bundler Setup
 -------------
 Using bundler to manage gems for your Jekyll project?
+(Which you totally should, because its awesome.)

-Just add
+Just add:

 	gem "jekyll-events"